daparker/checkvalve-chat-relay/README.md

 - Added code for additional logging based on the value of `debugLevel`.

 **Version 1.2.0**
-- Added support for the new SteamID format
+- Added support for the new SteamID format.
 - Fixed some default option values not matching the defaults listed in the checkvalvechatrelay.properties file.

+**Version 1.2.1**
+- Added warnings if the client or message listener is using a loopback address.